Veselí nad Moravou: Geography

 Veselí nad Moravou is located about 21 km northeast of Hodonín.
 The western part of the municipal territory lies in the Lower Morava Valley and the eastern part lies in the Vizovice Highlands.
 The highest point is the hill Radošov with an elevation of 246 m.
-The town lies on the Morava River.
+The town is situated on the Morava River.
 Part of the Baťa Canal runs along the river.

 History

 The first written mention of Veselí is from 1261, when a water castle with a settlement existed here.
 In c.
 1370–1375, a town that took the name Veselí was founded.
 The original settlement developed separately and was known as Předměstí Veselí (lit.
 'Veselí suburb').

 In 1526, Veselí was acquired by Hynek Bilík of Kornice, who had the castle rebuilt into a Renaissance residence.
 In the Thirty Years' War, Veselí and Předměstí Veselí were burned down several times, and the castle was looted.
 The Chorinský family, who bought the Veselí estate in 1731, had rebuilt the castle to its current Neoclassical form in 1834–1840.

 In 1886, the town of Veselí was renamed Veselí nad Moravou.
 In 1887 and 1888, the railway to Brno and to Rohatec was built.
 In 1919, Veselí nad Moravou, Předměstí Veselí, and until then independent Jewish community merged into one whole.
-In 1950, Zarazice was joined to the town, and in 1964, Milokošť was joined.
-Both originally independent municipalities urbanistically fused with the town.
+In 1950, Zarazice was annexed to the town, and in 1964, Milokošť was annexed.
+Both of these originally independent municipalities urbanistically fused with the town.